Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Planning was led by the Operational Readiness, Transition Planning and ICU teams, to support patients and caregivers throughout the move and to help settle them into their new space.

-Weekly transition meetings, frequent team huddles and the careful scheduling of clinicians to support the move and provide emergency responses for unexpected events such as Code Blues (a hospital announcement signaling a medical emergency) and unplanned admissions were some of the preparations undertaken prior to the move.
+Weekly transition meetings, frequent team huddles and the careful scheduling of clinicians to support the move and provide emergency responses for unexpected events such as Code Blues (a hospital announcement signalling a medical emergency) and unplanned admissions were some of the preparations undertaken prior to the move.
 As was incorporating “lessons learned” insights from other hospital moves, including:

 • “Move Team” coloured T-shirts for staff to quickly identify members for support and communication